220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - [Datatypes] - they are Numbers, Boolean, Strings, Objects, Null( Lack of value), Undefined(no value was set)

-- [Expressions] - is any valid unit of code that resolves to a value.they can appear anywhere in a program where JavaScript expects a value such as the arguments of a function invocation. example: Arithmetic expressions evaluate to a numeric value.
+- [Expressions] - is any valid unit of code that resolves to a value.
+They can appear anywhere in a program where JavaScript expects a value such as the arguments of a function invocation. example: Arithmetic expressions evaluate to a numeric value.

 - [Operators/keywords]
   - [this] keyword to refer to the current object.
 In general, [this] refers to the calling object in a method.